xapian/xapian-docsprint/advanced/replication.rst

 created in a subdirectory of the target path supplied to the client, rather than at that path.
 A "stub database" file is then created in that directory, pointing to the database.
 This allows the database which readers open to be switched atomically after a database copy has occurred.
-The reopen() method doesn't re-read the stub database file in this situation, so ends up attempting to read the old database which has been deleted.
+The :xapian-just-method:`reopen()` method doesn't re-read the stub database file in this situation, so ends up attempting to read the old database which has been deleted.

 We intend to fix this issue in the Brass backend (currently under development by eliminating this hidden use of a stub database file).